 Employment for school administrators is projected to grow about 8 percent between 2008 and 2018.
 Job opportunities should be excellent due to a large number of expected retirements and fewer applicants.

-NLU’s Administration and Supervision program is offered in two convenient formats designed to fit your professional and personal commitments: a traditional on-campus format and a blended format that combines on-campus courses with online instruction.
+NLU’s Administration and Supervision program is offered in a convenient format designed to fit your professional and personal commitments: a traditional on-campus format and a blended format that combines on-site courses with online instruction.

-Master of Education (M.Ed.): The M.Ed. degree is designed for certified professional teachers seeking advanced preparation for higher levels of professional competence in the classroom.
+Master of Education (M.Ed.): The M.Ed. degree is designed for certified professional teachers seeking advanced preparation for higher levels of professional competence in school and district leadership.

-Education Specialist (Ed.S.): The Ed.S. degree is a post-master, pre-doctoral degree designed to meet the needs of school leaders who have completed their master’s level work and need advanced specialization in the areas of their master’s concentration.
+Education Specialist (Ed.S.): The Ed.S. degree is a post-master's degree designed to meet the needs of school leaders who have completed their master’s level work and need advanced specialization in the areas of their master’s concentration.

 Additional Program Requirements